hawknewton/slack-interactivity-example/README.md

 # Overview
 This is an example project showing how to handle interactivity from slack.
-It uses [Slack Bot Kit](https://api.slack.com/block-kit) to add a button to a message and [Slack app interactivity](https://api.slack.com/interactivity) to receive a webhook and post a message back to the user.
+It uses [Slack Block Kit](https://api.slack.com/block-kit) to add a button to a message and [Slack app interactivity](https://api.slack.com/interactivity) to receive a webhook and post a message back to the user.

 # Setup